inodentry/bevy-cheatsheet/bevy-cheatsheet.md

  - `TextureAtlas`: spritesheet
  - `Mesh`: 3d geometry

+## Useful built-in systems

+Systems that come with bevy, but are not enabled by default.
+Add them to your App if you want them.

+ - `bevy::input::system::exit_on_esc_system`: quit the app when pressing the Esc key.

 ## Syntax tricks

 To work around limitations on the number of parameters, they can be arbitrarily nested in tuples: